icopy-site/awesome-cn/docs/awesome/awesome-yew.md

 - [yew-duskmoon-ui](https://github.com/gsmlg-dev/yew-duskmoon-ui) - Duskmoon UI Component Library.
 This package use `stylist` to embbed css in components, so no extra CSS file is needed.
 [Live Demo](https://gsmlg-dev.github.io/yew-duskmoon-ui/).
 - [yew-bootstrap](https://github.com/isosphere/yew-bootstrap) - A Yew wrapper for the Bootstrap 5 component library.
 - [Zu](https://github.com/RustVis/zu) - Yew web components, implementing Material Design.
+- [yew-nav-link](https://github.com/RAprogramm/yew-nav-link) - A navigational link that is aware of its active state based on the current route in the application.

 ### Components